Meet the leading industry professionals on the FVI editorial board. They help us ensure that only the best content gets published.

 Sarah holds a bachelor’s and a master’s in political science and a graduate management diploma.

-Throughout his career, Steve has served on several industry boards and committees.
-He has been recognised nationally and internationally for his work with Fleet Maintenance and Emergency Medical Services.
+Steve Rapanos is a Consultant based in Edmonton, Alberta Canada.
+As a seasoned executive coach, leader, and change agent, his practice specializes in supporting teams, leaders in steering public safety agencies and Throughout his career, Steve has served on several industry boards and committees.
+He has been recognised nationally and internationally for his work with fleet Mmaintenance and emergency medical email@example.com